Are nonprofit HR challenges any different than those for-profit companies face?

 Due to the potential for mistakes, one area of compliance that all businesses need to understand is worker classification (e.g., employee or independent contractor).

-This can get especially tricky at nonprofits because of the frequent use of volunteer labor.
-Nonprofit managers must carefully decide whether workers are acting as employees or volunteers.
+This can get especially tricky at nonprofits because of the frequent staffing turnover because of the use of volunteer labor.
+Nonprofit managers must carefully decide whether staff members are acting as employees or volunteers.

 This isn’t as easy as it sounds, because individual workers may occasionally move between categories.
 For example, nonprofits might have employees who want to serve as volunteers as well – like an employee who wants to help at a special event.